 Another key machine maintenance best practice is ensuring all operators receive proper training in order to prevent damage to the machine.
 First, operators should watch Skylift’s refresher training video, then walk around the machine and read warning labels to ensure they are up to speed.

-Regarding specific maintenance service intervals, Skylift recommends the following:
+Regarding specific machine maintenance service intervals, Skylift recommends the following:

 - Check the hydraulic oil level, hydraulic hoses and fittings, engine oil level and track tensioner (if equipped)